PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-get-genome-features.rst

      p3-get-genome-features [options]

-This script returns data for all the features in one or more genomes from the PATRIC database.
+This script returns data for all the features in one or more genomes from the BV-BRC database.
 It supports standard filtering parameters and the specification of additional columns if desired.

 Parameters